co2block/CO2BLOCK/README.md

-# CO2BLOCK: A tool for estimate of storage resource capacity in saline aquifers
+# CO2BLOCK: A tool for estimates of storage resource capacity in saline aquifers

 CO2BLOCK provides the automatic estimate of the storage capacity of an aquifer.